MiguelSombrero/sql-query-builder/README.md

 Sql query builder is Java-library used for building and executing SQL queries.

-**Syntax of the SQL queries is compatible at least with MySQL, but might work with other DBMS too.**
+Syntax of the SQL queries is compatible with MySQL, but might work with other DBMS too.
+SQL queries [is tested](#integration) against MySQL and Postgres database container.

 ## Main features